 The remediation of the North Disposal Area, which included the demolition of aeration basins, waste water treatment buildings and Butler Building, and excavation of the contaminated soils underlying these buildings, was completed in 2014.
 The excavation of the East Disposal Area was completed in 2015.
 Also in 2015, a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River--was created.
 The replacement of a temporary cap on the Industrial Landfill, with a multi-layered engineered cap, was complted in 2017.
 The dredging of a 10-million gallon lagoon was completed in 2019.
-Ongoing activities include the construction of a groundwater collection and treatment system, .
+Ongoing activities include the construction of a groundwater collection and treatment system.It is anticipated that this work will be completed by fall 2020.
 Additional work will include the removal of contaminated soils and sediments from a Tribal property.
-Cleanup work is expected to be completed in 2020.
+It is anticipated that this work will be completed in 2021.

-EPA has conducted three five-year reviews at the site.
+EPA has conducted five-year reviews at the site in July 2005, July 2010, and September 2015.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
 The reviews have concluded that response actions at the site to date are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
 The remedy will be protective in the long-term once the remaining remedial measures called for in the RODs are put in place.
-EPA will complete another five-year review in 2020.
+EPA will complete another five-year review by September 2020.